ros2/sros2/README.md

 WARNING: all of this is under construction!
 Things will be highly volatile for a while.

+# Context

+This package provides the tools and instructions to use ROS2 on top of DDS-Security.
+The security feature is tested across platforms (Linux and Windows) and across client libraries(C++ and Python)

 # Installing the SROS2 prototype

 Although we are designing SROS2 to work with any secure middleware, at the moment we are only testing with RTI Connext Secure and eProsima's Fast-RTPS.
-This package provides a docker container for fastrtps testing.
-If you want to perform the demonstration using RTI Connext you will need a license for RTI
-Connext Secure in order to try out this demo.
+This package provides a docker container for FastRTPS testing.
+If you want to perform the demonstration using RTI Connext you will need a license for RTI Connext Secure in order to try out this demo.

-## Installing the environment in Docker
+## Testing in a docker containerDocker (Fast-RTPS only)

 To setup the environment:
 First clone this repository: